 Why should you care about behavior flow at your site?
 Because you’d like to be able to influence decisions potential customers make when they come to your site.
 You want to know if they’re going to the pages you want them to.
 Are they engaging in the way you wish?
 If not, you now have some useful information you can use to help them behave in ways that are more to your liking.

 Growing the quantity of traffic to your site, while enhancing its quality, can have an enormous impact on your objectives: generating leads, converting visitors to customers, and making sales.
 To see how this critical metric is progressing, you’ll want to be regularly checking an overview of your traffic to identify strengths and weaknesses in traffic sources.
-You can do this simply, by using Ninja Reports to send daily Google Analytics email reports.

 How are your email campaigns performing?
 How is your paid search investment working?
 Is your search engine optimization effective?
 Are people clicking on your ads?
 Was that guest post on your blog worth the investment?
 This standard report helps you get answers to these essential questions while getting a handle on the key gearing that drives these crucial indicators in your Google Analytics Reports.